spbnick/spbnick.github.io/_posts/2016-10-15-Gooseneck-fan-from-Jansjö.markdown

   Jansjö has, while being powerful enough, has voltage (4V) which is too low for any but the smallest fans.
 It must output DC (direct current), as small fans are usually DC-powered!
-Make sure the adapter's claimed maximum current is twice as much as the current consumed by the fan, as those are never exact.
+Make sure the adapter's claimed maximum current is at least twice as much as the current consumed by the fan, as those are never exact.
 I picked a 12V 500mA-rated power adapter from a flea market for my 140mA-rated fan.
 * A basic multimeter to test polarity when connecting the power supply.
 * Soldering iron and soldering wire.
 * A piece of heat-shrink tubing or electrical tape for insulating soldered